GabrielvMarinho/Obsidian/Tech/Network/Protocols/Transport layer/TCP/TCP.md

 Transmission control protocol.
-a [[Transport Level]] connection based protocol used by the internet.
+a [[Transport Layer]] connection based protocol used by the internet.

+It's reliable and pass many validations to ensure data integrity